Download our expense checklist for writers PDF Version

 By Peter Jason Riley, CPA

-The writer has a bag of basic expenses that easily fit the above criteria: travel (hotel, meals, etc.), vehicle and transportation, office equipment, supplies, books & publications, home office expenses, legal and professional fees, printing costs, etc (see our complete list).
-Letís review some of the more complex and contentious deduction areas, but first letís discuss income.
+The writer has a bag of basic expenses that easily fit the above criteria: travel (hotel, meals, etc.), vehicle and transportation, office equipment, supplies, books & publications, audible subscriptions, home office expenses, legal and professional fees, printing costs, cloud-based services, etc. (see our complete list).
+Let's review some of the more complex and contentious deduction areas, but first let's discuss income.

 Income for the Writer

-Income for the writer is: all payments for articles, editing work, script writing, crowdfunding, ghost writing, book royalties, income from teaching, etc. regardless of whether or not you receive a 1099 at year-end.
+Income for the writer is: all payments for articles, editing work, script writing, crowdfunding, ghost writing, book royalties, income from teaching, etc. regardless of whether you receive a 1099 at year-end.
 It is a common misconception that if you do not get a 1099 then it is not reportable income.
 This is untrue.
 If you have income in any form (including bartering), it is required to be reported on your tax return.
 The form 1099-MISC is supposed to be filed on any payments made to an individual for services amounting to more than $600 in any calendar year.
 Note that 1099's issued by your agent are generally the gross income.
 Be sure to include agent commission and expenses as deductions on your return.
 You may also have W-2 income working as an employee working for a magazine or other publication.
 Keep in mind that you may still have deductible expenses in this capacity if your employer does not reimburse you for expenses.

 Travel & Meals